-The sale price condition was met during the fiscal quarter ended April 30, 2018, and as a result, holders may convert their Notes at any time during the fiscal quarter ending July 31, 2018.
-Accordingly, the net carrying amount of the Notes was reclassified into current liabilities and the portion of the equity component representing the conversion option was reclassified into temporary equity in our condensed consolidated balance sheets as of April 30, 2018.
-The portion of the equity component classified as temporary equity is measured as the difference between the principal and net carrying amount of the Notes, excluding debt issuance costs.
-The sale price condition was not met during the fiscal quarter ended July 31, 2017.
-Since the Notes were not convertible, the net carrying amount of the Notes was classified as a long-term liability and the equity component was included in additional paid-in capital in our condensed consolidated balance sheets as of July 31, 2017.
+The sale price condition continued to be met through the fiscal quarter ended October 31, 2018, and, as a result, holders may convert their 2019 Notes at any time prior to January 1, 2019 (the "2019 Notes Convertible Date").
+On or after the 2019 Notes Convertible Date, holders may convert their 2019 Notes at any time prior to maturity, in accordance with the terms described above, regardless of the sale price condition.
+Accordingly, the net carrying amount of the 2019 Notes was classified as a current liability and the portion of the equity component representing the conversion option was classified as temporary equity in our condensed consolidated balance sheets as of October 31, 2018.

+The sale price condition was not met for the 2023 Notes during the fiscal quarters ended October 31, 2018 and July 31, 2018.
+Since the 2023 Notes were not convertible, the net carrying amount of the 2023 Notes was classified as a long-term liability and the equity component was included in additional paid-in capital in our condensed consolidated balance sheets as of October 31, 2018.